minterciso/robbyga/README.md

 * Roulette

 ### Elite only
-In my experiments I found out that this (at least for the Robby and my implementation of it) presents the best solutions.
-Basically it'll pick up 20% of the best individuals (bigger fitness values) and keep them.
+This type of selection basically picks up the 20% best individuals (bigger fitness values) and keep them.
 The rest it'll be created by selecting at random from that 20% best individuals with crossover and mutation.

-By using this selection method I was possible to achieve **very** high fitness values right around the 300th generation.
-Howeverr after it kind of stuck on a ~450 fitness value (the maximum is 500).
-And that's the issue with the elite selection type, you may not include some low performing strategy that maybe with some crossover or mutation can yeld good performance.
+By using this type of selection, we reached a local optimal solution of near 0 in the very beginning, and we started evolving around the 400th generation, then it quickly reached the maximum value near the 700th generation.
+This is a very good result, but we may need to increase the mutation rate to get out of the local optimal solution near 0 in the beginning.

 ### Tournament
 Tournament is very simple, it selected 2 random individuals and returns the id of the biggest fitness one.
 In this type of